 The University of Central Arkansas is an accredited institutional member of the National Association of Schools of Art and Design (programs: Art, Studio Art, and Interior Design), the National Association of Schools of Music (program: Music), and the National Association of Schools of Theatre (program: Theatre).

 The baccalaureate degree in chemistry is approved by the Committee on Professional Training of the American Chemical Society.
 The baccalaureate degree in computer science is accredited by the Computing Accreditation Commission of ABET.

 The University of Central Arkansas’ concurrent enrollment program is accredited by the National Alliance of Concurrent Enrollment Partnerships.

-Documentation of accreditation status is available in the President’s Office.
+Documentation of accreditation status is available in the Office of the Provost.

 Accreditation by the Higher Learning Commission: